Goa vs Rishikesh yoga teacher training comparison — Divinepath

 For full course details, see our 200 hour yoga teacher training in Rishikesh and 200 hour yoga teacher training in Goa.

-Yoga Teacher Training in Rishikesh
+What Is Yoga Teacher Training in Rishikesh Like?

 Spiritual and Traditional Vibes